-Attendance

-Attendance is necessary in this class.
-However, you will be given TWO (2) "FREE" days to miss with no penalty for your absence(s).
-For each and every absence thereafter, the Participation/Attendance part of your grade will drop one letter grade.
+Attendance: Attendance is necessary in this class.
+However, you will be given THREE (3) "FREE" days to miss with no penalty for your absence(s).
+For each and every absence thereafter, the Participation/Attendance part of your grade will drop one letter grade If a student misses eight (8) course meetings or more, the student will fail the class.
+Arriving to class late or leaving class early shall be considered an absence.

-Much of the learning will take place inside the class through discussions, presentations, and interactions.
+Much of the learning will take place inside the class and labs through discussions, presentations, and interactions.
 Attendance and participation are counted toward your final grade in class.
 All assignments must be turned in on time.
 If you know you will be missing class due to religious observance, athletics, or competitions, you must inform me no later than the second week of classes.
 If you are going to miss class or be late, especially on an assignment day, you must let me know via email BEFORE the class begins to be considered for an assignment extension (which is an extremely rare occurrence).
-Be sure to provide documentation to justify your absence.